-- You must enter the credentials that give NetBackup access to the vCenter server. - See "Adding NetBackup credentials for VMware" on page 45. - Make sure that the Post events to vCenter option is enabled in the policy.
-See "VMware - Advanced Attributes dialog" on page 67. - You must set the correct role privileges in vCenter, as explained in this topic.
+You must enter the credentials that give NetBackup access to the vCenter server.

+- Make sure that the Post events to vCenter option is enabled in the policy.
+See "VMware Advanced Attributes dialog" on page 68. - You must set the correct role privileges in vCenter, as explained in this topic.